 -

-What happens to payments applied to debts based on joint income tax returns before the DOR receives a copy of the decree?
+What happens to payments applied to debts based on joint income tax returns before the department receives a copy of the decree?

-The DOR only becomes bound by the agreement upon receipt of a copy of the decree.
-Prior to that time, an amount due is considered owed to the DOR by both former spouses and no refunds or allocation of payments will be made.
+We are bound by the agreement upon receipt of a copy of the decree.
+Prior to that time, any amount due is considered owed to the department by both former spouses and no refunds or allocation of payments are made.

 -